dennisXZX/web-developer-notes/Javascript.md

 Using `+` and `,` in console.log() would result in different results.

 ```
-// trying to concatenate an object will call toString() on it, resulting in [object Object]
+// using '+' to concatenate an object will call toString() on it, resulting in [object Object]
 // output: App store created: [object Object]
 console.log('App store created: ' +  appStore.getState());

-// using comma actually means to pass another argument to console.log
+// using ',' actually means to pass another argument to console.log
 // output: App store created:  { users: {}, items: [] }
 console.log('App store created: ',  appStore.getState());
 ```